Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

-Malcolm Brogdon and the rest of the Boston Celtics match up versus the Miami Heat in the NBA Playoffs on Wednesday, at 8:30 PM ET.
+The Boston Celtics, Malcolm Brogdon included, hit the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

 Let's break down the prop bets available for Brogdon, using stats and trends to make good predictions.